SentineLabs/AlphaGolang/README.md

         - Recreates the gopclntab section from heuristics
         - Mostly useful for IDA v7.5-

- - ## Step 2: Discovery functions and add names to all
+ - ## Step 2: Discover functions by walking pcln table and add names to all
     - function_renaming.py (IDA v7.5- compatible)
         - Split from golang loader assist
         - Bruteforces discovery of missing functions based on the pcln table